Data-Science-Eurecat/HoNCAML/docs/source/usage.rst

 .. code-block:: console

-   (.venv) $ honcaml -a {config_file}
+   (.venv) $ honcaml -a {config_file} -t {pipeline_type}

-In this case, there are default values speficied which should be replaced.
-In general, all the details of the configuration file are explained in :ref:`configuration`.
+Advanced configuration files contain comments with required information to fill in the blanks.
+All the details of the configuration file are explained in :ref:`configuration`.
+Moreover, many examples can be found at *honcaml/config/examples*.

 Command-line reference
 ======================